-Nobody expects February to be a month full of sunshine, but those crisp spring days, when they arrive, are great for escaping out into the countryside for a walk.
+Nobody expects this time of the year to be full of sunshine, but those crisp spring days, when they arrive, are great for escaping out into the countryside for a walk.
 So pull on those wellies, grab a coat and squelch your way around Cornwall on one of these walks.

 Best for romance - Frenchman’s Creek